 Softball Runner Flattens First Baseman

 Taylor Darneille was playing first base for the Saint Francis University Red Flash against Bucknell when the opposing batter hit a pop-up that carried her across the baseline.

 As the 5-foot-9 fielder camped under the ball, the base runner trucked her and flattened her to the ground.
 Darnielle lied there for a while while regaining the wind that was knocked out of her.

 Here’s where things got dicey: The runner was ejected for the play.
 Should she have been tossed out of the game?
 Did she have a right to run to first base or did the fielder have the right to catch the ball?
 Valid questions for the casual fan.

-In the comments of the YouTube video that has almost 200,000 views, Darneille explained why the girl deserved her ejection (and subsequent bean ball).
+In the comments of the YouTube video that has more than 300,000 views, Darneille explained why the girl deserved her ejection (and subsequent bean ball).

 “Ok people, that’s me getting run over.
 I’m the first baseman.
 It really is shocking how many of you don’t know the rules!
 I had every right to try to catch the batter’s pop fly down the first base line.
 She is supposed to avoid the fielder making a play on the ball, but she chose not to.
 I definitely had the wind knocked out of me but continued to play that game. #24 was ejected.
 And the next time we played Bucknell, my pitcher beaned her,” she wrote.Advertisement